Kitware/tangelo/docs/tangelo-py.rst

     will be prepended to the message within the log file.
 This function may be useful for debugging or otherwise tracking a service's activities as it runs.

-.. py:function:: tangelo.request_path()

-    Returns the path of the current request.
-This is generally the sequence of path components following the domain and port number in a URL.

-.. py:function:: tangelo.request_body()

-    Returns a filelike object that streams out the body of the current request.
-    This can be useful, e.g., for retrieving data submitted in the body for a POST request.

 .. py:function:: tangelo.abspath(webpath)